-Should you notice radio interference or other problems on other devices is being caused while using this product, do not use the wireless functions of this product.
+Should you notice radio interference or other problems on other devices is being caused while using this camera, stop using the wireless functions (Remote Capture, image transfer, wireless image viewing, etc.) of this camera, or turn off the camera.
 Use of wireless functions creates the risk of radio interference and abnormal operation of other devices.